 Note, too, that you can see the exact contribution that any branch is making to the overall Cycle Time by simply hovering your mouse over the Cycle Time column of the given branch.
-Thus you can quickly see which branches are causing problems for your Coding Time.

-Preventing High Coding Time
+Preventing high Coding Time

 Naturally, what you really want as a manager is to prevent Coding Time from being a problem in the first place.